-I am the Director of two internationally focused taught post graduate degree programmes (MSc Planning for Developing Countries and Master of Architecture, Planning and Landscape).
+I am the Director of two internationally focused taught post graduate degree programmes (MSc International Spatial Planning and Master of Architecture, Planning and Landscape).
 I run modules on: Housing and Settlements; Regulatory Frameworks in Developing Countries and Stakeholders and Public Engagement, I contribute an international dimension to modules on Sustainable Development, Reflexive Practitioner (Ethics)

 I currently supervise 5 international PhD students (Nigeria (2), Iran (1), India (1) Romaia (1) and have seen 3 through to completion.
 I contribute annually to the School and Faculty Post Graduate Research Student Research Training Programme.

 The majority of my teaching is at post graduate level and grows directly out of my research interests and expertise.
 In particular my teaching focuses on issues of development and urban planning in the developing world.
 I have developed and teach modules on Housing and Settlements, Regulatory Frameworks in the Developing World and Stakeholders and Participation and Planning in Developing Countries.
 This last module includes a very successful field trip to India which has now run for 8 years.